 Why Restaurant Marketing Attribution Is Still Broken in 2026 (And What It Would Take to Fix It)

+You've run the ads.
+Watched the impressions stack up, the clicks roll in, the video views climb.
 Then someone asks the question every restaurant marketer dreads: "How many of those clicks actually became guests?"

 And you pause.
 Maybe pull up a spreadsheet.
 Maybe offer a version of: "We think it's working."

-If you've been in that moment, you're not bad at marketing.
-You're dealing with a structural problem that nobody in the restaurant industry has solved yet.
+That silence isn't a failure of effort.
+It's a structural problem that nobody in the restaurant industry has solved yet.

 The E-Commerce Comparison That Breaks Your Heart